 - This plant will need a boost of fertilizer in the early spring and summer, which you may provide using water-soluble fertilizer or slow-release beads.

-- However, once you see new shoots, stop fertilizing until the plant has done blooming.
+- However, stop fertilizing once you see new shoots until the plant has bloomed.

 - They may thrive in a variety of soil types but prefer damp soil.